 The vulnerability to drought is shared uniformly among properties served by the Lakewood Water Resources Department as they are connected to the same water system.
-However, water that is used for public safety and health purposes could be considered to be more important or sensitive than water used for ornamental or recreational purposes as shown in Table 9-2 below.
+Similar vulnerability exists for properties served by the Golden State Water Company.
+Water used for public safety and health purposes could be considered to be more important or sensitive than water used for ornamental or recreational purposes as shown in Table 9-3 below.